-Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
-If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
-That's why it's comforting to see Logan Property Holdings's earnings have been skyrocketing, up 30% per annum for the past five years.
+Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
+If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
+It's encouraging to see Logan Property Holdings has grown its earnings rapidly, up 30% a year for the past five years.
 Logan Property Holdings is paying out less than half its earnings and cash flow, while simultaneously growing earnings per share at a rapid clip.
 This is a very favourable combination that can often lead to the dividend multiplying over the long term, if earnings grow and the company pays out a higher percentage of its earnings.

 The Bottom Line

-Is Logan Property Holdings worth buying for its dividend?
+Should investors buy Logan Property Holdings for the upcoming dividend?
 Logan Property Holdings has grown its earnings per share while simultaneously reinvesting in the business.
 Unfortunately it's cut the dividend at least once in the past six years, but the conservative payout ratio makes the current dividend look sustainable.
 Logan Property Holdings looks solid on this analysis overall, and we'd definitely consider investigating it more closely.

 Curious what other investors think of Logan Property Holdings?
 See what analysts are forecasting, with this visualisation of its historical and future estimated earnings and cash flow.